-Other Rights Granted to a Guardian of a Minor
+Other Rights Granted under Guardianship of a Minor

 A guardian may also request and be granted a “reasonable compensation for services as guardian.”
 This may include, but is not limited to, the preparation of reports submitted to the court, in the furtherance of the child’s education, healthcare, or well-being.
 The guardian may also request “reimbursement for room, board and clothing personally provided to the (minor) but only as approved by order of the court.”

 In the interest of developing self-reliance on the part of a ward or for other good cause, the court may alter the responsibilities and rights of the guardian.
 For example, the court may create a limited guardianship that would incorporate more of the minor’s choices and responsibilities.